A microscopic theory of Anderson localization of electrons in random lattices: Anderson localization

 \subsection{Local approximation}

-We now calculate the conserving vertex $\mathcal{K}^{RA}_{\veck\veck'}(E;\omega,\mathbf{q})$ for the local approximation of the dynamical irredicible vertex, ${\Lambda}_{0}(E;\omega)$ from Eq.~\eqref{eq:Lambda0}.
-A slightly different non-local approximation with $1/d$ corrections was used in Ref.~\cite{Janis:2025ab} with a qualitatively similar result.
-The advantage of the local approximation for the irreducible electron-hole vertex is the locality of the corresponding self-energy.
+We now calculate the conserving vertex $\mathcal{K}^{RA}_{\veck\veck'}(E;\omega,\mathbf{q})$ for the local approximation to the dynamical irreducible vertex, ${\Lambda}_{0}(E;\omega)$, from Eq.~\eqref{eq:Lambda0}.
+A slightly different non-local approximation with $1/d$ corrections was used in Ref.~\cite{Janis:2025ab}, with a qualitatively similar result.
+The advantage of the local approximation for the irreducible electron-hole vertex is that the corresponding self-energy is local.
 We have

 Notice that $\Re\Lambda_{0}(E;\omega)$ is continuous at $\omega=0$.
 The correcting function and the conserving irreducible vertex are

 The Bethe-Salpeter equation for the full conserving two-particle has the following simple form